Difference Between HL7 and ASTM

 4. Integrating the Healthcare Enterprise (IHE): IHE is an initiative that promotes the use of standards-based interoperability in healthcare.
 IHE standards cover a wide range of topics related to healthcare IT, including the exchange of laboratory data between different systems and devices.

-There are different types of interfaces that the LIS system can have, including:
+There are different types of interfaces that the LIS system can have, the main ones being EMR and Lab Instruments:

 The most common type of interface for the clinical laboratory is the instrument interface, which connects the LIS system to laboratory analyzers.
 Laboratory analyzers are used to perform various tests on patient samples, including blood, urine, and tissue samples.
 Examples of laboratory analyzers include chemistry analyzers, hematology analyzers, immunoassay analyzers, and microbiology analyzers.